paulrobello/parllama/README.md

 * Chat tabs allow chat with multiple models at same time
 * Custom prompt library with import from Fabric
 * Auto complete of slash commands, input history, multi line edit
+* Secure secrets management for API keys and other sensitive data

 ### Where we're going
+* Ability to use other AI providers like Open AI
 * Chat using embeddings for local documents
 * Expand ability to import custom prompts of other tools
 * LLM tool use
-* Ability to use other AI providers like Open AI

 ## What's new

+### v0.3.9
+* Added secrets manager

 ### v0.3.8
 * Added secrets manager with encrypted storage